Extreme local extrema of the sine-Gordon field: Proof of the main theorem

 where the field $\XGFFms$ is as above and

 is independent of $\XGFFms$ and converges to a continuous field as $\epsilon \to 0$.
+The fields $\Phiaux$ and $\tilde \Phi_s^\SG$ are only equal in distribution for which we choose to use a different notation.
 Note that while the sine-Gordon field $\Phi_0^\SG$ is a non-Gaussian field, the non-Gaussian part of the auxiliary field $\Phiaux$ is only contained in the continuous field $\Xsc$.
-We also emphasise that the field $\Xsc$ is different from the so-called coarse field in \cite{MR3433630} and \cite{BH2020Max} in that its regularity does not depend on the box decomposition used in these references.
-We will therefore refrain from using the notion coarse field, but instead refer to it as \textit{continuous field}.
+We also emphasise that the field $\Xsc$ is different from the so-called coarse field in \cite{MR3433630} and \cite{MR4399156} in that its regularity does not depend on the box decomposition used in these references.
+We therefore refrain from using the notion coarse field, but instead refer to it as \textit{continuous field}.

 The following result justifies that with regards to the convergence of the extremal process, it suffices to consider $\tilde \Phi_s^\SG$ for a fixed $s>0$ instead of $\Phi_0^\SG$ and then take the limit $s\to 0$.
 Its proof is postponed to Section \ref{sec:proof-of-reduction-to-phi-s}.